dragondive/plantuml_demo/README.md

 Refer the [documentation](https://plantuml.com/preprocessor) for the syntax rules, full set of features and builtin functions.

 Several preprocessor code examples are available in [src/preprocessor](src/preprocessor) and some of them are described briefly here.
 All these examples are my original work.
-I created some of them initially to self-learn the preprocessor, but ended up having too much fun and created more preprocessor codes mainly for enjoyment. :happy:
+I created some of them initially to self-learn the preprocessor, but ended up having too much fun and created more preprocessor codes mainly for enjoyment. :satisfied:

 * **[fibonacci_recursive_in_out_with_user_function_demo.puml](src/preprocessor/fibonacci_recursive_in_out_with_user_function_demo.puml)**: Generates the fibonacci recursion tree in the form of a state diagram.
 It also demonstrates simple customization based on conditional expressions in two ways: using a user-defined function, and using a lambda expression.
 * **[fibonacci_memoized_demo.puml](src/preprocessor/fibonacci_memoized_demo.puml)**: Generates the graph of the memoized approach for the computation of fibonacci number.